Updated as of November 26, 2019

 Armed with this information gleaned from social media, they can craft an email tailored to that person, and email them directly, which increases the chances of that person clicking.

 Although not a cybercrime, fake news has been a hot topic in the last few years.
 Troll Farms attempt to subvert and influence public perceptions using social media platforms.
-The 2016 U.S. presidential elections is the most well-known target of this tactic.
+The 2016 U.S. presidential elections is the most high profile target of this tactic.
 Kathleen Hall Jamieson, a professor of communications at the University of Pennsylvania notes in her book “Cyberwar: How Russian Hackers and Trolls Helped Elect a President—What We Don’t, Can’t, and Do Know,” that Russian trolls created social-media posts with the intent of winning support for Trump from churchgoers and military families.
 Russian trolls pretended to have the same religious convictions as targeted users.
 The U.S. Justice Department, in connection with the Mueller probe, released an indictment of thirteen Russians working at the Internet Research Agency, a troll farm in St. Petersburg.
 The operatives were described as working day and night waging “information warfare against the United States of America.”

 Similar to brand hijacking, the direct compromise of a social media profile, especially those that are ‘verified’ by the platform and therefore implicates trust, could be just as damaging as compromising an organization’s website.
 Given the ‘push’ nature of social media platforms, a compromised social media profile could be used to target the customers of a brand with malicious or nefarious content.
 Recent examples include the compromise of ‘verified’ Twitter accounts, such as Target in November 2018, that are used to lure customers into submitting Bitcoin in order to participate in a fake giveaway.
 Victims are encouraged to send '0.2 to 2 BTC' to verify their address and will get 'from 2 to 40 BTC back'.
 Based on the Target compromise, analysis of the Bitcoin wallet gave an indication of impact with 121 inbound transactions being made in one day, resulting in a total balance of 5.86342085 BTC (approximately 36,904 USD!).
 A less technical scam would've no doubt increased the number of victims.